ccie18643/PyTCP/README.md

  - ICMPv6 protocol - *implement ND Redirect message*
  - ICMPv6 protocol - *Multicast Listner Discovery v2 (MLDv2) full implementation <-- it may be requied by stack to respond to MLD queries*
  - IPv6 protocol - *ability to route traffic to external destinations via default gateway*
+ - TCP protocol - *ongoing effort of improving code and bug fixing while simulating more advanced traffic scenarios*
+ - TCP protocol - *proper handling on RST packets in various states, need to do research on this*
  - TCP protocol - *need to rework the CLOSE syscall mechanism so FIN flag can be set on last data packet instead of being carried in separate one*
  - TCP protocol - *ACK packet retransmission in case we got FIN retransmission in TIME_WAIT state <-- need to investigate this*
  - TCP protocol - *implement proper response to packets containing old SEQ and/or ACK numbersi <-- need to investigate this*